LSEG-API-Samples/Article.EMA.Java.ChainExpander/README.md

 ### The *ChainExpander* application

 This example application allows you to expand a flat chain from the command line.
-When the expansion is done, chain elements names are simply displayed on the output.
+When the expansion is done, chain elements names are simply displayed on the output either in text or JSON format.
+The application accepts options and arguments that allow you to set the chain name, the service name and the DACS user name.
+You can also activate the optimization for long chains or even switch the application to a non verbose mode and redirect the output (the chain elements) to a file so that it can be processed by another application or script.

 ### The *EmaChainToolkitExample* application